Frequently asked questions regarding the NYS Volunteer Firefighter Enhanced Cancer Disability Benefits Act

 Q: What kind of cancer is covered?

-A: Malignant growth or tumor affecting the lymphatic or hematological systems or digestive, breast, urinary, prostate, neurological, breast or reproductive systems or melanoma.
+A: Through the statutory cancer policy, coverage applies to malignant growth or tumor affecting the lymphatic or hematological systems or digestive, breast, urinary, prostate, neurological, breast or reproductive systems or melanoma.

 Q: What are the benefits provided under the legislation?